sidneycadot/Laser2Wav/HowCompactDiscsWork.md

 'pits' that the laser encounters while following a track.
 The precise height of the lands and the pits isn't used to carry information; it's just the fact that there is (or isn't) a pit at a certain place that matters, not how deep it is.
-In contrast, in a vinyl record the sides of the track followed by the needle are 'wavey', and the audio information is contained in the precise shape of the track waves.
+In contrast, in a gramophone record the sides of the track followed by the needle are 'wavy', and the audio information is contained in the precise shape of these wavy sides.

-The Compact Disc is quite a feat of engineering, considering that it was developed in the late 70s and early 80s.
+The Compact Disc is quite a feat of engineering, especially considering that it was developed in the late 70s and early 80s.
 At the physical level, a CD player has to be able to follow a microscopic track of lands and pits that passes under its laser.
-This is a challenging control problem; if a CD fails it is most often due to the inability of the CD player to follow the track properly, with the consequence that the CD 'skips', and needs to restart a search for the track.
+This is a challenging control problem; if readind a CD fails it is most often due to the inability of the CD player to follow the track properly, with the consequence that the CD 'skips', and needs to restart a search for the track.

 Furthermore, it is necessary that the laser readout electronics can reliably distinguish between lands and pits.
 This is actually the part that requires